The stature of a man is not measured in the heights of his frame but by how tall he stands in the eyes of his community.

 Russell Hogan began his time with us in Disney at PJs over a cup of coffee.
 Leaning forward with the energy of a lifetime story teller, Hogan chronicled the history of his rise, fall, and second life as a business man in the Pensacola Dam area of Oklahoma.

-The son of a carpenter, he began his business life as a young man with a shop in Langley building docks on the lake.
+The son of a carpenter, he began his business life as a young man with a shop in Langley building docks with boat lift modifications on the lake.
 His business grew with time and effort until he was running an 800 boat marina during Grand Lake’s heydays.
 You can view this link for further information on boats.
 For 28 years his work was filled with boat races, cranes, rigging, and sail craft until one day he received a phone call.
 View the link for more information.

 “Russell, you need to sell that marina.”

 “What’s wrong, Paul?” he asked of the person on the line.

 “T. Boone Pickens bought Phillips Petroleum and they’re moving the oil industry to Texas,” the caller responded.

 “And they did.
 I couldn’t sell the marina, it was too large.
 And as people left and went to different locations I hauled boats across the country for ten more years.
 At one time early on I had the marina sold for three million dollars and the deal went sour.
 I ended up selling it for $350,000.”